klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.estimateGas(callObject [, blockNumber] [, callback])
 ```

 Generate and return an estimate of how much `gas` is necessary to allow the transaction to complete.
-The transaction will not be added to the blockchain.
+The transaction from this method will not be added to the blockchain.

 **Parameters**